 Except Breith didn’t.
 She lay there with a dead mouse on the bed next to her head.
 It was lying in her hair and she still didn’t shift to get rid of it.

-After a moment, the totally freaked out mouse leapt off and skittered for a corner.
+After a moment, the completely freaked-out mouse leapt off and skittered for a corner.
 “You let it get away,” said the cat with hurt dignity.
 Then he pushed his nose at Breith’s.
 “I am still hungry, you know.”
 When Breith didn’t reply, he settled himself in the crook of her arm.
 “Holding me will make you feel better too,” he finally rationalized and, so purring, closed his eyes.

 Eventually Breith did get up and poured the cat some of the sweetened milk in a dish and set down a bit of fish for him.
 She threw out the untouched, stale sandwich and cold tea, washed up and banked the fire.

-“I’ll be back,” she told Pascal and headed out of the cottage.
+“I’ll be back,” she told Wish and headed out of the cottage.

-“This is acceptable,” said Pascal as he lapped up the milk.
+“This is acceptable,” said Wish as he lapped up the milk.
 “Bring back food,” he reminded as she shut the door.